Non-local slicing approaches for NNLO QCD in MCFM: Comparative study of jettiness and slicing

 The results from the non-local slicing schemes are compared to those of MCFM dipole-subtraction calculations, which also all agree fully with the results reported in Table 6 of Ref.~\cite{Grazzini:2017mhc}.
 A fit to the results at fixed values of $\epsilon_{T}$ and $\epsilon_{\tau}$ is performed using the form,

-where $r=1$ ($q_T$) and $r=\sqrt2$ (0-jettiness) effectively undoes the rescaling introduced in Eq.~(\ref{eq:epsilontau}).
-This fit form anticipates the effect of possible power corrections to the factorization theorems used in obtaining the below-cut contribution but here we only use this fit to guide the eye.
+where $r=2$ ($q_T$) and $r=\sqrt2$ (0-jettiness) effectively undoes the rescaling introduced in Eq.~(\ref{eq:epsilontau}).
+This fit form anticipates the effect of possible power corrections to the factorization theorems used in obtaining the below-cut contribution (quadratic for $q_T$ and linear for 0-jettiness) but here we only use this fit to guide the eye.

 In all cases the results from the non-local slicing calculations approach the known cross sections as the cutoff approaches zero.
 For $H$, $W^\pm H$ and $ZH$ production the residual difference from the known result is smaller for $q_T$ than 0-jettiness slicing, for results at equal values of $\epsilon_{T}$ and $\epsilon_{\tau}$.
 For the $Z$ and $W^\pm$ processes the relative ordering is reversed.
 We note that all the points in these plots have been obtained by running the MCFM code with a target Monte Carlo precision that is the same for 0-jettiness and $q_T$ slicing, so that the statistical errors on data points of equal $\epsilon_{T}$ and $\epsilon_{\tau}$ are similar.
 The running time of the code to reach this level of precision is essentially the same for the two non-local slicing methods, thereby providing an indirect confirmation of the scaling behavior introduced in Eq.~(\ref{eq:tauequivQT}).